18F/cv_faq/_content/k12-childcare/school-dismissals/if-schools-are-dismissed-students-keep-learning.md

 ---
-title: If schools are dismissed, how can students keep learning?
+title: Are there ways for students to keep learning if we decide to dismiss schools?
 category: k12-childcare
 layout: post
-date: March 16, 2020
+date: March 24, 2020
 source: CDC
 promoted: false
 source_url: https://www.cdc.gov/coronavirus/2019-ncov/community/schools-childcare/schools-faq.html
 excerpt: "K-12 schools and childcare program administrators: School dismissals"
 ---

-Many schools may use e-learning plans and distance learning options for continuity of education, if available.
-Your school or district's emergency operations plan should have recommended strategies for ensuring continuity of education and may provide guidance on how to proceed during a school dismissal.
-In addition, you may be able to use and/or scale up approaches used in other situations when students have not been able to attend school (e.g. inclement weather, facility damage, power outages).
+Yes, consider implementing e-learning plans, including digital and distance learning options as feasible and appropriate.
+Determine, in consultation with school district officials or other relevant state or local partners:

+* If a waiver is needed for state requirements of a minimum number of in-person instructional hours or school days (seat time) as a condition for funding.
+* How to convert face-to-face lessons into online lessons and how to train teachers to do so.
+* How to triage technical issues if faced with limited IT support and staff.
+* How to encourage appropriate adult supervision while children are using distance learning approaches.
+* How to deal with the potential lack of students’ access to computers and the internet at home.